 Dhruv started nursery in Nov first week.
 He is now three and a half years.
 Until one month back he had been showing no interest in writing or colouring.
 Give him colour pencils or crayons and he would place them in his digger making them look like missiles.
-Hand him over a pencil and a notebook and he would give it back to us asking us to draw cars, buses and trucks for him.
-On our asking him to take the pencil and scribble on the paper after showing him how to do so, he would turn away making himself busy in his toys.
-I thought may be if I started writing my stories on paper or colouring pictures in front of him everyday he might pick up interest.
+Hand him with a pencil and a notebook and he would give it back to us asking us to draw cars, buses, and trucks for him.
+On our asking him to take the pencil and scribble on the paper after showing him how to do so, he would turn away making himself busy with his toys.
+I thought maybe if I started writing my stories on paper or colouring pictures in front of him everyday he might pick up interest.
 That, however, did not happen.

 I began my research on alternative and creative ways to generate his interest in writing.
 I came across an idea on a website to spread shaving cream in a baking tray, writing an alphabet in the shaving cream and asking the child to trace inside the space created.
 So I did.
 The problem I encountered was that, contrary to the video, I could not make alphabets clearly in the foam and Dhruv was not ready to sink his finger in it fearing his finger would get dirty.
 Thus, I had to wash the foam off.